Carr Fire Claims Six Lives

 As of July 31, 27,000 people remain out of their homes.
 However, 10,000 who had previously been evacuated were allowed to return.
 Evacuations started shortly after the fire left the foothills around the city on Thursday, August 26, and encroached on western Redding.
 Authorities used reverse 911 calls, social media, and public announcements to get the word out to residents.

 While efforts were made to reach inhabitants of homes in the path of the blaze, not all residents received the news.
 In Shasta Lake, for example, few residents other than those in the Summit City community got the message.
-Ed Blescoe, 76, the husband of Melody, who died, said he never was told to evacuate in his community along Quartz Hill Road.
+Ed Blescoe, 76, the husband of Melody, who died, said he never was told to evacuate in his neighborhood along Quartz Hill Road.
 He was contacted by his wife as the rapidly moving fire approached their home while he was shopping for food.
 He tried, he said, to return, but he was unable to save the children or their great-grandmother as the fire consumed the neighborhood.

 A Shasta County undersheriff said that the area was saturated by police going door-to-door telling residents to leave.
 They were using flags to mark those homes where residents were alerted and those who did not respond to a knock on their door.
 Due to the ferocity of the fire, there was no way to see if flags were left in front of the Blescoe residence.